abelperezd/IS_finalLab/README.md

 2. Install outbuildings.
 - Install node from https://nodejs.org/en/download/
 - Install Yarn package manager (download msi installer). https://classic.yarnpkg.com/en/docs/install/#windows-stable
-- Open command line and install the dependencies (for a few minutes it will download and install packages and dependencies).
+- Open command line and install the dependencies (for a few minutes it will download and install packages and dependencies) *>yarn*

-*>yarn*
-- Go to the folder posenetosc-master, open a command line and type
+- Go to the folder posenetosc-master, open a command line and type *>node bridge.js*

-*>node bridge.js*
-- Open a new command line in the same folder and type (opens a browser)
+- Open a new command line in the same folder and type (opens a browser) *>yarn watch*

-*>yarn watch*

 3. Keep the browser open with PoseNet running.